 Considering just these above factors, a Pega Framework implementation becomes a complex program with a lot of aspects to consider while charting out the implementation roadmap.
-If the below factors are well-considered, then the core functionality implementation is a lot easier path because Pega Frameworks are robust, quick to adapt and can be put into production in timelines as short as even 3-5 months for a complex of the processes.
+If the below factors are well-considered, then the core functionality implementation is a lot easier path because Pega Frameworks are robust, quick to adapt, and can be put into production in timelines as short as even 3-5 months for complex processes.

 There are aspects of

 Are all your vendors following one established release process?

 Such implementations require at least a few wise (wo)men on the program who have been there and done it, to drive the capable engineering teams in the right direction of priority and progression.